-This article looks at the reasons behind the improvement during most of 2016, but also cautions why we need to stay vigilant against Shanghai smog.
+This article looks at the reasons behind the improvement in air quality in Shanghai in 2016, but also cautions why we need to stay vigilant against Shanghai smog.

-If you are searching for products that can help protect you from the dangers of air pollution please see our list at the end of this article.
+If you are searching for products that can help protect you from the dangers of air pollution please read our air pollution solutions article.

-While we can’t really call this data ‘a breath of fresh air’ it certainly indicates a welcome improvement.
+While we can’t really call the above data ‘a breath of fresh air’ it certainly indicates a welcome improvement.

-Based on health experts' recommendations, however, the amounts of smog in Shanghai are still dangerous to our health, as you can see below:
+Based on health experts' recommendations, however, the density of Shanghai smog are still dangerous to our health, as you can see here: